mciprian/udacity_drl_project1/README.md

-# Solution to Udacity - Deep Reinforment Learnin Project 1: Navigation
+# Solution to Udacity - Deep Reinforcement Learning Project 1: Navigation

 This repository contains the solution that I have proposed to the Navigation project, which is based on the material presented in the DQN lesson.
 The repository consists of the following files:
 - **Navigation.ipynb:** Notebook that contains the adaptation of the DQN Agent to solve the proposed problem.